Error bounded compression for weather and climate applications

 Therefore, we create a benchmark suite for testing weather and climate applications on compressed datasets.
-It collects a wide range of test cases including error statistics, hurricane case studies, energy budget closure calculations, and Lagrangian air parcel trajectory simulation.
-The Lagrangian benchmark, which is to trace the radioactive cloud of the Fukushima incident, is a novelty and proves to be a error-sensitive benchmark.
+It collects a wide range of test cases including error statistics, tropical cyclone case studies, energy budget closure analysis, and Lagrangian air parcel trajectory simulation.
+The trajectory simulation benchmark, which traces the radioactive cloud of the Fukushima incident, is a novelty and proves to be an error-sensitive benchmark.
 We consider it to be a relevant test for compression methods in safety-critical applications.

 With the benchmarks in mind, we introduce a new error-bounded compression method EBCC (\autoref{fig:EBCC_diagram}).
 It utilizes JPEG2000 in the base compression layer to optimize RMSE, a residual compression layer to eliminate long-tail extreme errors introduced by the base layer, and a feedback rate-control mechanism in both layers to achieve the specified maximum error target.
 We test our method alongside other established methods including SZ~\citep{di2016sz}, SZ3~\citep{liang2022sz3}, SPERR~\citep{sperr}, and Bitrounding~\citep{klower2021bitrounding}.
 Our method outperforms all other methods across a wide range of compression ratios from 15$\times$ to more than 300$\times$.
 It concentrates most errors near zero rather than distributing them uniformly within the error bound, resulting in less distortion in derived variables and simulated trajectories.
 It is capable of creating more than 100$\times$ compressed data while having downstream errors less than natural variability.
 Our contributions include: \begin{itemize}[label=\textbullet] \item We create a novel error-bounded compressor that outperforms existing methods on weather and climate data. \item We create a comprehensive benchmark suite to test compression methods on weather and climate applications, including basic statistics, case studies on hurricane, energy budget closure, and Lagrangian trajectory simulations. \item We introduce ERA5 uncertainty ensembles as an indicator of natural variability for choosing error targets in practice, and show EBCC can achieve over 100$\times$ compression while keeping downstream errors within the natural variability. \end{itemize}